tongx11/project2/piazza_submission.md

 As an example, we visualize 10 randomly picked drama movies (see the plot on the right above).
 Clearly, most of them locate at the right side of the plot (V[0]>0).

-The next plot we make is the average V[0] and V[1] for different "popularity" of movies (here "popularity" means total number of ratings), below is the plot (the label shows the range of the total number of ratings N_R):
+The next plot we make is the average V[0] and V[1] for different "popularity" of movies (here "popularity" means total number of ratings), below is the plot (the label shows the range of the total number of ratings N_R), see the left plot below:

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_averageV_all_num_of_ratings.png)
 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_mostpopular10movies.png)

 We can see that the larger V[0] and the smaller V[1], the more popular the movies are, which means that the popular movies are mostly chill (small V[1]), classy and sophisticated (large V[0]), for example, musical and documentary movies are both classy and sophisticated, but people prefer musical movies because they are more chill.
+However, we observe one exception, which is very popular (420 < NR < 480) but has small V[0] (corresponding to commercial movies); this is understandable because many people watch those blockbusters.

+For instance, we visualize the 10 most popular movies (see the plot on the right above).
+As we can see, all of them are in the V[1]<0 region, and the majority (60%) of them have V[0] > 0.
+But there are also movies in V[0] <0 region, for example, the movie "Independence Day" - a classic blockbuster.

-Then we also try to plot the average V[0] and V[1] for different "quality" of movies (here "quality" means average ratings of the movie), below is the plot (the label shows the range of the average rating R):
+Lastly, we plot the average V[0] and V[1] for different "quality" of movies (here "quality" means average ratings of the movie), below is the plot (the label shows the range of the average rating R):

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_averageV_all_ratings.png)